liferay/liferay-docs/develop/tutorials/articles/195-forms/01-creating-form-field-types.markdown

 ## Adding Behavior to the Field

 If you want to do more than simply provide a text input field, you define the behavior in the `time_field.js` file.
-To add a time picker, first specify that your component requires the `aui-timepicker` in the `requires...` block:
+To add an AlloyUI timepicker, first specify that your component requires the `aui-timepicker` in the `requires...`
+block:

     {
         requires: ['aui-timepicker','liferay-ddm-form-renderer-field']